 Our CIR team includes six permanent staff members, twelve associate consultants and specialists that we engage regularly across a spectrum of project work.
 Two thirds of our team are Aboriginal and/or Torres Strait Islander staff.
 Our team members have diverse community connections and expertise, including in health, economic development, communications, law, cultural heritage, education, youth affairs, reconciliation, tourism, employment, the arts, transport, land rights and native title, planning and environmental management.

 Aden Ridgeway was born in Macksville in northern NSW in 1962.
-He is a proud member of the Gumbayyngirr people.
+He is a proud member of the Gumbaynggirr people.
 His life has seen him rise from the treadmill of poverty and growing up on an Aboriginal reserve.
 His early experiences have resulted in strong family traditions and he is the very proud father of two adult sons and a younger daughter.

-Yatu is a descendant of the Dunghutti and Anaiwan peoples of the Northern Tablelands of NSW.
+Yatu is a member of the Dunghutti and Anaiwan peoples of the Northern Tablelands of NSW.

 I am a proud Aboriginal-Fijian woman from Southwest Sydney.
 I was born and raised on Dharawal country in Campbelltown and am a descendant of the Dharug peoples from the Hawkesbury River.
 I also share strong connections to the Fiji Islands, where my father comes from and where I like to call my second home.